 Is there anything more beautiful than a roof with wood shakes?

 This roofing style has stood the test of time, and with good reasons.
-A wood shake roof adds:
+A cedar shake roof adds:

 - Instant charm ✨